Brad Wilk: Audioslave (2001–2007, 2017)

 After de la Rocha left Rage Against the Machine in October 2000, the remaining members formed Audioslave with former Soundgarden frontman Chris Cornell.
 The band released their self-titled debut album in 2002.
 Their second album, Out of Exile, was released in 2005 and debuted at the number one position on the Billboard 200.
 It was followed by Revelations in 2006.
 Compared to Rage Against the Machine, the majority of Audioslave's music was apolitical.
 After several months of inactivity, Audioslave formally disbanded in February 2007 when Cornell left to focus on his solo career.

-Audioslave reunited for a single show in 2017.

 Prophets of Rage (2016–2019)

 In 2016, Wilk reunited with Morello and Commerford, joining Chuck D, B-Real and DJ Lord to form the supergroup Prophets of Rage.
 The band played original material as well as covers of songs by Rage Against the Machine, Public Enemy and Cypress Hill.
 Their debut tour was entitled "Make America Rage Again" to protest Donald Trump's policies and the 2016 American presidential election.

 During its three years, the band released one EP in 2016, The Party's Over, and one eponymous full-length studio album in 2017.
 Prophets of Rage disbanded in 2019 with the confirmation of the 2020 reunion of Rage Against the Machine.